owen-kellie-smith/reservation/README.md

 # reservation
-Mediawiki extension to reserve resources
+Mediawiki extension to reserve resources e.g. cores on a computer

 Requires at least: Mediawiki 1.25